Kray-G/kinx-books/src/prog-lang-kinx/en/chapter/chapter03.md

 Special Object is the object which holds methods to call directly a method for the specific target type, and there are String, Integer, Double, Binary, and Array.
 And also the method itself defined to Special Object and used to call directly a method for the specific target object is called as Special Method.

-But adding Special Method to Special Object is never recommended because of following points.
+But adding Special Method is never recommended because of following points.

 * Because **it could be used in the library such as adding an embedded special method**.
 * Because **the behavior of Standard Library could be changed and not work correctly**.